 The village History Group is an informal collaboration of folks who have an interest in finding out what went on in and around the village in days gone by.

-However, this ‘informallity’ does not mean that we are not seriously interested in finding out and researching the history of Chapmanslade – for it turns out that Chapmanslade has a varied and interesting past.
+This ‘informality’ does not mean that we are not seriously interested in finding out and researching the history of Chapmanslade – for it turns out that Chapmanslade has a varied and interesting past.

-The group began with eight regular members in April 2013, inspired by Sue Waterman, under the guidance of Joyce Jefferson, both village residents.
+The group began with eight regular members in April 2013, inspired by Sue Waterman, under the guidance of Joyce Jefferson.
 Sue had been interested in village history for several years and had done some research of her own.
 Joyce on the other hand, had obtained an MA in Local History from Bristol University following her retirement as a teacher, and was an experienced local historian having led an East Mendips group which produced several books about villages around the Frome area, just over the county border in Somerset.

 Over the years the size of the Chapmanslade History Group has varied, being over forty at it’s height, all local people with varied skills, interests and knowledge – plus of course members dogs.

 The original aim of the group was to produce a book telling the history of the parish from prehistoric times to the present day.
 Chapmanslade turned out to be a complicated parish to research, as it only became a parish in its own right in 1934.
-This new parish was created from Parts of Dilton Marsh, Corsley and Upton Scudamore, so the group needed to look at the history of all three parished before the history of Chapmanslade could be understood.
+This new parish was created from Parts of Dilton Marsh, Corsley and Upton Scudamore, so the group needed to look at the history of all three parishes before the history of Chapmanslade could be understood.
 After much work, research, study and fun, the group’s book, A History of Chapmanslade was published in October 2019.
-Over 200 copies were sold in the first month at a price of £10, with all profits going to village funds.
+Over 200 copies were sold in the first month with all profits going to village funds.
 It is with great sadness that Sue Waterman did not live to see the completion of the book, which is dedicated to her memory.